-Now we’ve achieved the goal of unifying where the expensive calculation is called to one place, and we’re only executing that code where we need the results.
-However, we’ve reintroduced one of the problems from Listing 13-3: we’re still calling the closure twice in the first if block, which will call the expensive code twice and make the user wait twice as long as they need to.
-We could fix this problem by creating a variable local to that if block to hold the result of calling the closure, but there’s another solution we can use since we have a closure.
+Now the expensive calculation is called in only one place, and we’re only executing that code where we need the results.

+We have, however, reintroduced one of the problems from Listing 13-3: we’re still calling the closure twice in the first if block, which will call the expensive code twice and make the user wait twice as long as they need to.
+We could fix this problem by creating a variable local to that if block to hold the result of calling the closure, but closures provide us with another solution.
 We’ll get back to that solution in a bit; let’s first talk about why there aren’t type annotations in the closure definition and the traits involved with closures.

 Closure Type Inference and Annotation